The Discuss-Then-Execute Workflow

 - Switch to auto-accept and let Claude execute.

 - Commit frequently.
-Ask Claude to commit after each logical unit of work so you can revert if needed.
+Ask Claude to commit after each logical unit of work so you can revert if something goes wrong.

 Here's what this looks like in practice for adding dark mode to a React app: